rclone/rclone/docs/content/crypt.md

 For cloud storage systems with case sensitive file names (e.g. Google Drive), `base64` can be used to reduce file name length.
-For cloud storage systems using UTF-16 to store file names internally (e.g. OneDrive, Dropbox), `base32768` can be used to drastically reduce file name length.
+For cloud storage systems using UTF-16 to store file names internally (e.g. OneDrive, Dropbox, Box), `base32768` can be used to drastically reduce file name length.

 An alternative, future rclone file name encryption mode may tolerate